 Recent Progress.
 The goal of the previous funding period was to identify loci underlying natural genetic variation in seasonally selected traits.
 Because these loci are enriched for `true positives`, we can use them to ask basic questions about the long- and short-term dynamics of adaptation in the wild through analysis of patterns of genomic variation at linked sites.
 We have pursued this basic question using two species, with the goal of making a more general statement about the extent of balancing selection operating via temporal variation in selection pressures.
 Pursuing this basic question in these species required the development of experimental, genomic, and computational resources.
 The development of these resources is central to the proposed future directions.

 Drosophila.
-To study the evolutionary dynamics of seasonal adaptation in Drosophila, my lab has sought to map natural genetic variation in fitness-related traits, and to apply those data to surveys of allele frequency fluctuations across space and time;.
+To study the evolutionary dynamics of seasonal adaptation in Drosophila, my lab has sought to map natural genetic variation in fitness-related traits, and to apply those data to surveys of allele frequency fluctuations across space and time; these data allow us to challenge longstanding ideas about…..
 Our work has focused on various aspects of overwintering stress tolerance, with particular attention to aspects of thermal- and nutritional-stress.
 We situate our work in both a laboratory and a field-based context, allowing us to experimentally disentangle environmental and genetic contributions to phenotypic variation.

 To study the genetic architecture of overwintering traits, we (Weller and Bergland 2020) have developed a mapping protocol that utilizes outbred multi-parental populations.
 The motivation for this approach is three-fold: (1) it enables mapping across a range of environmental conditions, and (2) it facilitates the generation of mapping-populations with different genetic backgrounds, and (3) it alleviates some issues of high false positive rates which occur when using inbred panels.
 In this approach, a moderate number of founder lines (ca. 10-100) are intercrossed for ~5 generations as an outbred population, maintained in large population cages (N~50,000).
 Individuals are then phenotyped and genotyped for subsequent genome-wide association analysis.
 To facilitate inexpensive genotyping of individuals, we have developed a pipeline for reconstructing fully phased genomes from ~0.05X sequencing (~$6-7/individual, which includes DNA extraction, library prep, and sequencing).
 Using simulations, we find that genome-reconstruction achieves high accuracy (>99.9%) in across the genome.
 This approach is scalable in terms of the number of founders because we take advantage of the fact that by ~5-10 generations of recombination, an individual’s genome is only composed of a limited number of founding genotypes.
 By first pre-identifying the potential founders (up to about 32), phased-genotype reconstruction becomes computationally feasible using HMM models [cite].
 The practical utility of this approach is that individuals from large, panmictic populations can be distributed across environments, alleviating a substantial amount of vial-effects and the logistical burden of exposing hundreds- to thousands of lines to a large number of environmental treatments.
 In addition, mapping populations can be constructed from lines (either inbred or outbred) collected across the geographic range, or through time, enabling mapping experiments to reflect the range of variation within the species.